Live and Work in Australia - Australian Migration FAQs

 - Cambridge English: Advanced (CAE)

-The English components which get tested include listening, reading, writing, and speaking and because of this, most English tests are conducted in a controlled environment at a certified English language testing station.
+Listening, reading, writing, and speaking are all parts of English that are tested.
+Because of this, most English tests are given in a controlled setting at a certified English language testing station.

 What happens if I don’t pass my English test?